el634dev/dail-picture-tool/readme.md

 # Dali Picture Tool
-> Made a responsive and as accessible as I could, picture tool to change the saturation, hue and brightness
+> Made a responsive and as accessible picture tool to change the saturation, hue and brightness

 ## Responsive design
 I added three break points to make the site work on mobile, tablet, and desktop.